igsr/1000Genomes_data_indexes/docs/README_using_1000genomes_cram.md

 #IGSR CRAM Tutorial

-From the first release of GRCh38 alignments onwards, we are releasing our alignment files in cram format.
+From the first release of GRCh38 alignments onwards, we are releasing our alignment files in CRAM format.
+CRAM is a reference based compression tool which reduces the size of alignment files.

-As htslib and picard can read CRAM files, many standard tools should be able to read these files natively.
+Both htslib and picard can read CRAM files, many standard tools should be able to read these files natively.

 Here are details about how to view cram files, convert from cram to bam, how we produced the cram files and the CRAM specification.